🚨 Scam Guide · 2026

 🔶 Medium

-You step out of arrivals at Hazrat Shahjalal International Airport and immediately a man grabs your luggage cart.
+You walk out of arrivals at Hazrat Shahjalal International Airport in Dhaka with two suitcases on a luggage cart, blinking in the warm air, and immediately a man grabs the handle of your cart and starts pushing it toward the exit.

 Red Flags